-There are plenty of quick online tests and checker tools that can give you an inkling of your website’s performance, but they don’t tell the whole story.
+There are plenty of quick online tests and checker tools that can give you an inkling of your website design’s performance, but they don’t tell the whole story.
 In order to truly understand how your website is doing, you need to learn how to dive deeper into your website analytics.

-In this chapter, we’ll cover the basics of how to do website analysis, how to understand what your analytics mean, and how you can use those insights to improve your website.
+In this chapter, we’ll cover the basics of how to do website design analysis, how to understand what your analytics mean, and how you can use those insights to improve your website design.

 Don’t have time to read?
 Watch this short video summary for the highlights: